French Cuisine Foundation Level

 Artichokes are a member of the thistle family, some varieties even have sharp little thorns on the tip of each leaf.
 Artichoke choke is the furry, thorny, central core.
 The bottom of the artichoke is the edible portion including the base, some of the stem, and sometimes some of the inner leaves.

-Knife Techniques 6: How to Fillet a Fish
+Knife Techniques 6 - How to Filet a Fish

 A fish fillet, from the French word filet meaning a thread or strip, is the flesh of a fish which has been cut or sliced away from the bone by cutting lengthwise along one side of the fish parallel to the backbone.
 The skin present on one side may or may not be stripped from the fillet.
 As opposed to whole fish or fish steaks, fillets do not contain the fish's backbone.